AgustinTroncoso/Wine-not-/README.md

 ## Value Proposition Canvas:

-As part of the Strategy Plane (Chapter 3 of The Elements of User Experience), a Value Proposition Canvas is used to identify user needs and the application’s objectives.
+As part of the Strategy Plane (Chapter 3, The Elements of User Experience), a Value Proposition Canvas is used to identify user needs and the application’s objectives.
 This user-centered approach allows for mapping solutions based on user goals.
 Additionally, the Canvas is an iterative tool that continuously adjusts based on feedback received.

 Canva: